cameronshemilt/Eco-Guide/README.md

 # Eco-Guide

-Eco Guide is a hackerthon project from hackerTUM21.
+Eco Guide is a hackerthon project from hackaTUM21.
-You can check it out on [Devpost](https://devpost.com/software/eco-guide) or try it yourself via [Test Flight](https://testflight.apple.com/join/nOo0EpT5).
+You can check it out on [Devpost](https://devpost.com/software/eco-guide).

 > UPDATE: Eco Gude was selected as a **winner** for the Microsoft challenge!